ceford/cefjdemos-data-jdm-help-en/articles/menu-items/users-registration-form.md

 To edit an existing Registration Form menu item:

-- Select its Title in the Menus: Items list.
+- Select its Title in the *Menus: Items* list.

 ## Screenshot

 ![Registration form details tab](../../../en/images/menu-items/users-registration-form-details-tab.png)

-## Form Fields

-- **Menu Title:** The title that will display for this menu item.
-- **Alias**.
-The internal name of the item.
-Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.
+All of the form input fields are covered in the *Common Elements*.

 ## Tips

 - For extended registration, see the User Profile Plugin.
-  It can be used to add required fields for registration and it provides a method to force a TOS(Terms of Service) acceptance for registration.
+It can be used to add required fields for registration and it provides a method to force a TOS (*Terms of Service*) acceptance for registration.